in

 Across its generously sized three levels, Michael Jordan’s mansion has five fireplaces, large skylights that bathe the rooms in natural light, a gourmet chef’s kitchen, and a movie theater.

-Michael Jordan’s house, dining room.
+The cigar/entertainment room inside Michael Jordan’s house.
 Image credit: JS Eckert Photography courtesy of Compass

 Unsurprisingly, the custom-designed home includes a regulation-sized basketball gym.
 But there’s also a circular infinity pool, putting green, tennis court, and cigar room, each with Jordan’s signature touch.